SICASFoundation/smir-documenation/pages/02.web/04.Objects/docs.md

 ### Batch change

-1. Select multiple object using the checkboxes.
+1. Select multiple objects using the checkboxes.
-2. Select **Owner** in the **Manage selected** drop-down menu
+2. Select **Owner** in the **Manage selected** drop-down menu.

 ![Owner](https://github.com/SICASFoundation/smir-documenation/raw/master/assets/smir-owner1.png)

-3. Search the new Owner and confirm the change in the modal to finish the process
+3. Search the new Owner and confirm the change in the modal to finish the process.

 ![Owner](https://github.com/SICASFoundation/smir-documenation/raw/master/assets/smir-owner3.png)